 You can categorize leads as cold, warm, and hot based on their willingness to make a purchase.
 Cold leads are the least easy to convert; warm leads show an interest in your product, and the best of all are hot leads that seem to need your product and may patronize you.
-Read more about cold, warm and hot leads.
+Read more about cold leads vs warm leads vs hot leads.

-Let’s take a deeper look at cold leads.
+Let’s take a deeper look at cold leads and their meaning.

 A cold lead is a lead that hasn’t shown any interest in your product/service or purchase intent.
 In fact, all leads in the first phase of their journey are cold.
 You have to put in efforts to warm them up.
 That means it is up to you to push them down the sales funnel or let them stay cold.